Saleha-m14/Unique-Beauty/README.md

     - If item in the shopping bag exists it will display each item details in a single row.
     - Each row will have five columns.
 In the first column will be the product image and in the second on the product name and sku.
 In the third column will be product price, the product quantity input will be in the fourth column and in the last column will be the subtotal.
     - In the bottom of the page and on the desktop view on the right corner of the page the total cost of all products, delivery cost, grand total and keep shopping and checkout buttons are added.

+  - #### Checkout
+    - Once a user is happy to proceed to paying for the items, they are brough to the secure checkout page.
+    - They are asked to enter details including name, email, address and billing information
+    - Registered users have the option to save details for next purchase if they wish

+  - #### Profile
+    - Registered users are given a profile page which displays their personal information and order history

+  - #### Admin
+    - The Admin section provides access to superusers to modify many aspects of the website
+    - They have access to the Product pages to add or edit products
+    - New product categories can be added or modified